 - Before final publication, the editors reserve the right to make minor changes in the manuscript to enhance clarity or style.

-- Name and contact information for each of the authors
+- Name and email address for each of the authors

 - A 100-word biography for each author

 - Specify whether you are submitting your manuscript for blind peer review (2 reviewers) or editorial review (1 reviewer).
 Please note that book reviews and opinion pieces are automatically designated for editorial review (1 reviewer).

 - Manuscript (please remove all identifying information, including names and affiliations):

 - Summarizing statement (1-3 sentences).
 If published, this will be included on the journal main page.

 - 3-7 keywords to facilitate searches for readers.
 Please identify one or more keywords that are applicable to your manuscript.
 Some keywords may relate to the most relevant teaching context or student population, e.g.: Adult, College, Elementary, Middle School, Retired Teachers, Secondary, SLIFE (Students with Limited or Interrupted Formal Education), Teacher Education.

 - You are welcome to submit a photo or other visual enhancement relevant to your manuscript.
 If your manuscript is accepted for publication, you will be required to provide documentation of permission for use of photos/visuals.

 - Submit JPGs or PNGs in a separate document (photos that are high quality so they are not pixelated).